MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-61.md

 The Windows Compatibility Pack enables PowerShell Core to use **more than 1900 cmdlets that ship with Windows 10 October 2018 Update and Windows Server 2019**.

-## Support for Application Whitelisting
+## Support for Application allow lists

 PowerShell Core 6.1 has parity with Windows PowerShell 5.1 supporting [AppLocker](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview) and
 [Device Guard](https://docs.microsoft.com/windows/security/threat-protection/device-guard/introduction-to-device-guard-virtualization-based-security-and-windows-defender-application-control)
-application whitelisting.
-Application whitelisting allows granular control of what binaries are allowed to be executed used with PowerShell [Constrained Language mode](https://blogs.msdn.microsoft.com/powershell/2017/11/02/powershell-constrained-language-mode/).
+application allow lists.
+Application allow lists allow granular control of what binaries are allowed to be executed used with PowerShell [Constrained Language mode](https://blogs.msdn.microsoft.com/powershell/2017/11/02/powershell-constrained-language-mode/).